materialsvirtuallab/nano266/labs/lab3/README.md

 1. Calculate the ground state energy of Fe in both the bcc and hcp structure.
    Two template files are provided for bcc and hcp.
 A run_pw.py file is also provided that works for bcc, but you need to modify it as appropriate to work for hcp.
-In the case of hcp, celldm(3), which is the c/a ratio that needs to be provided.
-Try the following values of c/a ratio: [1.72,1.73,1.74].
+Optimize the lattice parameters for both bcc and hcp Fe (i.e., $a$ for bcc and $a$ and $c$ for hcp).
+In the case of hcp, celldm(3), which is the c/a ratio, needs to be provided.
+Try the following values of c/a ratio: [1.72,1.73,1.74] and for each of these ratios, alter the $a_{o}$ parameter to find the equilibrium sructure in hcp phase.
 2. Varying the volume of the cell calculate when the hcp structure becomes more favorable than the bcc one.
 Note that it is important when comparing energies that the $k$-point samplings for both systems are comparable and converged.
 Determine an appropriate $k$-point grid for both structures.
 Note that the $k$-point should be proportional to the reciprocal lattice vector length.
-Optimize the lattice parameters for both bcc and hcp Fe (i.e., $a$ for bcc and $a$ and $c$ for hcp).
 3. Calculate and compare the total energy for the BCC structure in the ferromagnetic, anti-ferromagnetic, and nonmagnetic states.
 (10 points)